sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/ssl.include.rst

         CDP publishing Delta CRL are not supported.

     ..  note::
-        If the certificate defines multiple HTTP based distribution points in the CDP extension, only the first HTTP URI is used.
+        If the certificate defines multiple HTTP-based distribution points in the CDP extension, only the first HTTP URI is used.
         All non HTTP or the other HTTP URIs are ignored.